dkallman13/NexjstVicky3Optimizer/README.md

 ## TODO
 #### Backend
 - Get data from save file
+    - save selection
+    -  read lines of save
+    - codify the save data
 - make a database with that data
 	- determine data structures of save
 	- make sure the data stays in the same timeline from autosaves